 Designed to rehearse, perform, and examine the repertoire of the jazz big band, the Jazz Lab Ensemble explores classic, historically significant repertoire as well as new arrangements and/or compositions.
 Occasionally non-traditional jazz instruments are used to highlight and expand the diversity of the ensemble.
 This is also a class that is intended to develop the necessary skills of section lead playing, rehearsal techniques, jazz phrasing and styles.
 A wide selection of materials is used to attain these goals including the music of classic big bands such as the Thad Jones Orchestra, Count Basie Orchestra, Dizzy Gillespie Band, Oliver Nelson, Duke Pearson and Duke Ellington Orchestra.
 The ensemble periodically rehearses and performs the music of student arrangers as well.
 Each year the ensemble performs with guest artists, and student composers are given the opportunity to help compose and arrange a unique selection for the guests.

-Chamber Jazz Ensemble is a course devoted to small group jazz performance.
+Small Jazz Ensembles is a course devoted to small group jazz performance.
 Offered in both the fall and winter terms, students are divided into approximately 6 ensembles, ranging in size from trios to septets.

 Creative Arts Orchestra